- The 7 best apps for tracking pregnancy

 While adding future expenses, keep track of both immediate expenses and expenses that will knock on your door a few years later, such as:

-- Child care center (one of the biggest and most overlooked holes in the pocket)
+- Child care center (one of the biggest and most overlooked holes in the pocket) or nanny

 - Kindergarten and school